-Valuation of Assets
+o Valuation of Assets

 After you have identified the asset or income source, you must report the value attributable to that interest by selecting the appropriate category of value.
 Only the category of value, rather than the actual value of the property interest or asset, must be shown.
 Note that Option 7 (see p.
-9, supra) requires that you provide the exact value.
+10, supra) requires that you provide the exact value.
 If the value is below the reporting threshold, select "None (or less than \$201)."

-The "Over \$1,000,000" category of value applies only if the asset is/was held independently by your spouse or dependent child.
+The "Over \$1,000,000" category of value applies only if the asset was held independently by your spouse or dependent child.

 If you sold an asset in its entirety (e.g., you sold all shares of "GHI Corp." that you owned) during the calendar year and the asset generated more than \$200 in income, you must report it on your next filed report.
-You must list the Asset Value as "None (or less than \$1,001)" and report all income generated during the reporting period.
+You must list the asset value as "None (or less than \$1,001)" and report all income generated during the reporting period.
 If the asset generated less than \$200 in income, it can be removed from your report.

-Type and Amount of Unearned Income
+o Type and Amount of Unearned Income and Investment Income

-Report the type and amount of investment or unearned income received by (or accrued to the benefit of) you, your spouse, or your dependent children that exceeded \$200 from any one source during the reporting period.
+Report the type and amount of unearned income and investment income received by (or accrued to the benefit of) you, your spouse, or your dependent children that exceeded \$200 from any one source during the reporting period.
 As with value, report income using the value categories provided by eFD, rather than the exact amount, except where specially noted.
-If a holding had no unearned income, or if the income was below the reporting threshold, select the "None (or less than \$201)" option.
-All income reported on Part 3 should reflect the gross dollar amount.
+If a holding had no unearned income or investment income, or if the income was below the reporting threshold, report the income amount as "None (or less than \$201)" option.
+Generally, all income reported on Part 3 should reflect the gross dollar amount.

-As with value, the "Over \$1,000,000" category of income applies only if the specific asset is/was held independently by your spouse or dependent child.
+As with value, the "Over \$1,000,000" category of income applies only if the specific asset was held independently by your spouse or dependent child.